 About our Team

 Dansations has one competitive team.
 The entire team competes at a very high level.
 The team is broken down into different age groups: micros, minis, juniors, intermediates, teens and seniors.
 Our curriculum and class requirements are age appropriate and designed to allow children to have a balanced life- school, family, friends & dance.
 Healthy life-balance is key to a dancer’s long term success.
 We use our class time wisely to maximize outcome which allows our dancers to thrive in a positive atmosphere.
 Our youngest team members start at age 5-7 with 4.5 hours of dance a week.
 As they grow older they will add classes as is appropriate for their age.
 Dansations teens and seniors dance 3-4 days a week and average 8-12 hours of dance per week.
 Our curriculum includes a mix of technique classes as well as preforming classes.
 Ballet, Jazz, Tap are the chore disciplines, once dancers have a strong foundation in these subjects they will add lyrical, contemporary, pointe and hip hop to their studies.
 In classes, dancers will work on developing strength, stamina, flexibility, clean technique, performance quality and story telling within their movement.
 We do not focus on the “win” but rather we encourage our dancers to reach their potential, to strive to be the best they can be.
 When we arrive at competition, our dancers are confident, prepared and excited to perform.
 That is why we are so successful when we compete!

 - Mandatory attendance and punctuality

 - Bring all dance shoes to all classes

-- Be dressed properly for each class- (leotard, tights, hair pulled back and out of face, bun for ballet)
+- Dress properly for each class- (leotard, tights, hair pulled back and out of face, bun for ballet)

 - Exhibit respect for your teachers and teammates